W-X-S/Transfer/README.md

-# hebut_jwxs
+# Transfer
-A simple spider by a green hand
+A simple HTML server for files/text delivery.